The Book Of Mormon Tickets - Prince Of Wales Theatre

 What Is The Best Way To Find Cheap Tickets To The Book Of Mormon?

-Except for super peak periods like school holidays or Christmas week, the Wednesday matinee performance seems to regularly offer great value if you are looking for cheap tickets to The Book Of Mormon with prices starting from around £20.
+Except for peak periods like school holidays or Christmas week, the Wednesday matinee performance seems to regularly offer great value if you are looking for cheap tickets to The Book Of Mormon with prices starting from around £20.

 Are There Any Tickets To The Book Of Mormon That Should Be Avoided?